Gornji Žirovac: Cemeteries

-According to some oral tales, soldiers that were in the area died and were buried near the city.
+According to some oral tales, soldiers that were once at "the city" died and were buried near the "city".

 Mills

 There were many mills throughout the area.
 In 1763 there were fifteen mills in Gornji Žirovac at least.
 Locations are known, since they were marked well on map, but they disappeared by the mid-twentieth century, and hardly any traces are seen today.

 Rural Cooperative

 At the end of 19.th century, rural Cooperatives started to form in Banija and a small shop and administrative building was erected.
 The building still exists today, but it is in disrepair.

 School

 School in Donji Žirovac was in existence since 1899 (there is a record of a bill of around 5,000 forints for its construction) where people from Gornji Žirovac went to school at first.
 Later, a new construction of school and teachers' flat was planned in 1914, with the cost estimated 25,000 K, but by the beginning of First World War, only construction was completed.
 The school was built later and it was in function until the end of the twentieth century.